cytopia/linux-timemachine/README.md

 #### SSH or local

-local backups as well as backups via SSH are supported
+Local backups as well as backups via SSH are supported.

 #### Incremental